 For most people thrombolysis needs to be given within four and a half hours of your stroke symptoms starting.
 In some circumstances, your doctor may decide that it could still be of benefit within six hours.
 However the more time that passes, the less effective thrombolysis will be.
 This is why it’s important to get to hospital as quickly as possible when your symptoms start.

-Thrombolysis doesn’t work every time – one in seven people who receive it benefit from the treatment.
+Thrombolysis doesn’t work every time – one in ten people who receive it benefit from the treatment.
 There is also a risk that thrombolysis can cause harmful bleeding in your brain.
 This happens in approximately 7% of cases.

 Who can have thrombolysis?